datamade/how-to/docker/local-development.md

 as well as writing or extending [custom comparators](https://github.com/dedupeio/?q=variable) for Dedupe.io.
 It's also super helpful for debugging third-party packages.

-To install a local copy of a Python package, first mount the directory it lives in as a volume your application container.
+To install a local copy of a Python package in your Django or Flask application container, first mount the directory it lives in as a volume.

 **`docker-compose.yml`**